iptomar/PSI-Grupo-B-2019-2020/backend_laravel/readme.md

 - Added route for Route approval **- Marcelo Silva**
 - Added function to set route approval status as false on creation/update **- Marcelo Silva**
 - Building controller now expects array of ids for authors assoc **- Marcelo Silva**
+- Added option to associate buildings to routes on the routes endpoint **- Marcelo Silva**